gordonforce/debian-java-development-environment/README.md

   * Supports maven and gradle build tools
   * Use the maven wrapper when setting the maven version for a project.
   * Use the mvnvm utility to set the default maven version for new maven wrapper configurations.
-  * Use the gradle wrapper when setting the gradle version for a project.
+  * Use the Gradle wrapper when setting the Gradle version for a project.

 ##### Code Quality